-Understanding exactly what drives people to make lasting changes to their health risk is key to the success of any programme.
+Understanding exactly what drives people to make lasting changes to their health risk is key to the success of any program.
 At Tictrac, we’ve invested heavily in understanding what motivates people to make the lasting lifestyle changes that matter.
-As a result, after years of research, we’ve developed our HEAL behavioural change methodology.
+As a result, after years of research, we’ve developed our HEAL behavioral change methodology.
 This is built upon four simple and intentional principles (Healthier, over healthy.
 Effort, over ability.
 Action, over outcomes.
-Lifestyle, over routines.), which underpin our health and wellbeing platform and make it a place where meaningful change happens.
+Lifestyle, over routines.), which underpin our health and wellness platform and make it a place where meaningful change happens.

 Health risk benefits for all

-Its ability to create change and improve risk makes health and wellbeing of huge interest to insurers, especially at a time when so many people are motivated to get healthier.
-But, to deliver real, lasting benefits to these individuals and insurers, these health and wellbeing programmes must be able to transform good intentions into lifestyle changes that stick.
+Its ability to create change and improve risk makes health and wellness of huge interest to insurers, especially at a time when so many people are motivated to get healthier.
+But, to deliver real, lasting benefits to these individuals and insurers, these health and wellness programs must be able to transform good intentions into lifestyle changes that stick.

-Find out how our Health Engagement Platform can drive uptake of wellbeing services, improve customer engagement and retention and give you a competitive edge.
+Find out how our Health Engagement Platform can drive uptake of wellness services, improve customer engagement and retention and give you a competitive edge.